 - Pinhole projector (which is the safest and simplest method)

 - Welder’s goggles or “eclipse” glasses rated 14 or higher

 - Solar telescopes or binoculars that are specially designed for viewing the sun and that are fitted with solar filters

 Regular handheld binoculars are not designed to look at the sun.
 Never look at the sun with binoculars!

 The blazing heat of the sun and the amplification of the rays through the binoculars will destroy your eyes.

 Never use homemade filters such as stacked sunglasses, camera filters, smoked glass, polarized filters, compact disks, or candy wrappers.
-Though these gadgets may reduce the sun’s glare still harmful radiations can sneak trough and cause damage to your eyes.
+Although these gadgets seem to reduce the brightness of the sun, harmful radiation may not be completely filtered out and your eyes could be harmed.

 References and More to Read